Enigma-Phospho/DnD_Api_app/README.md

 I want to build this because it would give me some good practice for web app development and allow for me to make an api that people could connect to for their own
 Dnd related projects.

-As of 8/19/2021, I currently focu strictly on the base attributes a player needs like the character race, traits(strength, chrisma, etc.), and their class(not including sub classes).
-In the near future I want to add more available data as I get to understand Dnd more and try to find ways to make it easier for other new players or veterans to find standard builds and homebrews that fit their needs.
+As of 8/19/2021, I'm currently focusing on the base attributes a player needs like the character race, traits(strength, chrisma, etc.), and their class(not including sub classes).
+In the near future I want to add more available data as I get to understand Dnd more and try to find ways to make it easier for other new players or veterans to find standard builds and homebrews that fit their needs and make it more accessible.